-Allow yourself to be enchanted by the Scandinavian culture during your stay in Norway.
-This Northern European country has borders with Sweden, Finland and Russia.
-Whether in summer or winter, Norway offers breathtaking panoramas, and you will without a doubt appreciate the warm welcome of the locals, not to mention their cuisine.
-If you don’t live inside the Schengen Area, you will need a Schengen visa and travel insurance to visit Norway.
+When traveling to Norway you will be enchanted by Scandinavian culture and its amazing natural beauty.
+This Northern European country has borders with Sweden, Finland, and, in its far north, Russia.
+Whether in summer or winter, Norway offers breathtaking panoramas, in places such as its famous fjords, and you will no doubt appreciate the warm welcome of the locals.
+If you don’t live inside the Schengen Area or are a citizen of a country with a visa-free travel arrangement with these states, you will need a Schengen Visa and travel insurance for Norway.

 Travel insurance for Norway is necessary to obtain your visa

 To obtain a Schengen Visa for Norway, you will need to provide evidence of travel insurance.
 This must include at least two compulsory guarantees: repatriation in the event of serious accident or death and coverage of medical costs, up to a minimum of €30,000.

 You are advised to check that your travel insurance for Norway allows you to obtain certified documents from embassies and consulates.
 You may also wish to ensure that your travel insurance policy for Norway includes additional coverage options: care for children under the age of 18, advance repatriation of other insured parties, and much more.

 How to get to Norway

 By plane: Norway has several international airports and you will find regular flights to and from over 140 cities around the world.
 You can, for example, book a flight to Oslo Airport, but also Bergen, Kristiansand, Moss, Sandefjord, Stavanger, Tromsø, or Trondheim.
 From the United States, you will be able to enjoy a direct flight, while you will require a stopover if you are coming from Australia or New Zealand.

 To reach the city center from Oslo Airport you can take the Flytoget Airport Express train, which will get you there in only 20 minutes.